oortcloud/meteorite/README.md

 Apps tell Meteorite the Meteor version and packages they want with a file called `smart.json` in their root directory.
 Meteorite will install those dependencies the next time it is executed within that app.

 Meteorite writes to a `smart.lock` file in the app's root directory to track the exact versions of its dependencies, even when it's set up in a fresh environment.
 You should check the `smart.lock` file into your app's version control, to ensure that other developers are running the same versions of the dependencies.
-Any changes in `smart.json` take precendency over `smart.lock`.
+Any changes in `smart.json` take precendence over `smart.lock`.
 The `smart.lock` file is reset with the `mrt update` command.

 ### Example `smart.json`